ballerina-platform/ballerina-distribution/examples/websocket-client/websocket_client.md

 # WebSocket client - Send/Receive message

-The WebSocket client allows you to connect to and interact with a WebSocket server.
-WebSocket client can be created by passing the URL of the server.
-Use this client to read/write messages from/to a WebSocket connection in a synchronous manner.
+The WebSocket client connects to a given WebSocket server, and then sends and receives WebSocket frames.
+A WebSocket client is created by giving the URL of the server.
+Once connected, `writeMessage` and `readMessage` synchronous methods are used to send and receive messages.
+Since, they are synchronous methods often used in two different strands.
+Use this to interact with WebSocket servers or implement user applications based on WebSocket.

 ::: code websocket_client.bal :::